ac32197-create/SQL_-Group8-2/README.md

 <img width="1381" height="634" alt="image" src="https://github.com/user-attachments/assets/46ed3f91-00a1-400f-8811-aa9098579c93" />
 <img width="1723" height="859" alt="image" src="https://github.com/user-attachments/assets/e4489aec-cda9-4bef-a8dd-faf2eb6f9648" />

 The "Urban Crime Incident Dashboard" leverages a dropdown function to group incident counts by city, providing departments with a comprehensive view of all crime categories spanning the past 15 years.
-This tool proves valuable insight  for tracking future crime trends and helping departments identify recurring patterns among the most popular crimes based on each city.
+This tool provides valuable insight  for tracking future crime trends and helping departments identify recurring patterns among the most popular crimes in each city.
 Our interactive feature here is a slider that allows viewers to contract/expand the number of crimes that are being tallied per city.
 As a result, if you only wanted to view the top 5 crimes per city, you would easily be able to do so.
 However, if you want the full list of crimes, simply move the slider to the right, and the chart will automatically update to include the top "n" number of crimes you wish to view.

-AI was used  in the stream report to offer key insight at the bottom of the charts
+AI was used  in the stream report to offer key insights at the bottom of the charts